Wednesday at a glance

 Tyler Grassman, The Ohio State University

-The monolithic, epitaxial integration of III-V compound semiconductor materials and devices with the ubiquitous Si microelectronics platform has been a central goal across the optoelectronics space for decades.
+Abstract: The monolithic, epitaxial integration of III-V compound semiconductor materials and devices with the ubiquitous Si microelectronics platform has been a central goal across the optoelectronics space for decades.
 In the case of infrared photodetectors, Si integration offers the promise of not only the convenience of direct ROIC integration, but also substantially larger production areas (for large-scale arrays) at significantly lower materials costs.
 However, accomplishing the requisite heteroepitaxial integration with sufficiently high materials quality, which direct growth is unlikely to provide, at sufficiently low total thickness to avoid warpage and cracking, below that typically enabled by conventional graded buffers, is far from trivial.
 To this end, recent work has suggested an alternative, hybrid approach that, which we have adapted to successfully yield MOCVD-grown GaAs-on-Si virtual substrates with threading dislocation densities of ≤ 4×106 cm-2 at a total III-V thickness under 2 µm.
 We are now working to push the integration endpoint out to larger lattice constants, GaSb and beyond, to support high-quality growth of antimonide-based infrared materials and devices.
 This talk will provide an overview of the underlying metamorphic platform development, and will cover ongoing work to adapt it for antimonide applications.

 Lauren M. Kaliszewski,1 Jacob A. Tenorio,2 Vinita Rogers,2 Sanjay Krishna,2 Tyler J. Grassman1,2,3